verveder/wordCreator/README.md

-# congenCreator / wordCreator
+# wordCreator

-## wordCreator
-### !!!WORK IN PROGRESS!!!

-## congenCreator

 ### WHAT IS IT:

-It's a primitive Python-based word generator with GUI, and it can only concatenate word from a word list and show list of meanings that word has.
+At this stage it's just a primitive Python-based word generator with GUI, and it can only concatenate word from a word list and show list of meanings that word has.

 The default word list is simplified *quenya* dictionary with about 1400 entries (and *quenya* is elven language created by Tolkien, in case you somehow managed not to know that).